-A drop down menu can make it easier to display a large list of choices - since only one choice is displayed initially, the remaining choices are shown when the user activates the dropbox.
-To place a drop box on a web page, you would use a select element.
+A drop down menu can make it easier to display a large list of choices - since only one choice is displayed initially, the remaining choices are shown when the user activates the drop box.
+To add a drop box to a web page, you would use a <select> element.
 The first <option> tag within the select element needs to have the selected option set to the value of selected, as shown in the code below:

 Select a Choice: